schowdhuri/es5-style-guide/README.md

     ```javascript
     function Calculator() {

-        // FIXME: shouldn"t use a global here
+        // FIXME: shouldn't use a global here
         total = 0;

         return this;